"Wo pri too much": Medikal mellowed as Asake flaunts new private jet, GH reacts

 - Asake's newly acquired private jet has refuelled the debate as fans pounce on Medikal for punching above his weight

-Medikal's claim came on the back of the fiery Ghana Naija cultural feud that erupted after Sarkodie jabbed some of his African colleagues in his controversial record Brag.
+Medikal's claim came on the back of the fiery Ghana-Nigeria cultural feud that erupted after Sarkodie jabbed some of his African colleagues in his controversial song Brag.

 News of Nigerian singer Asake purchasing a new private jet has landed Medikal in hot waters on social media.